bxdoan/bxdoan/README.md

 <div align="center">

-> You become what you believe.
+> Life is 10% what happens to me and 90% of how I react to it.

-> — Oprah Winfrey —
+> — Charles Swindoll —

 </div>